RNCryptor/RNCryptor/README.md

 ### Best practice security

 Wherever possible within the above constraints, the best available algorithms are applied.
-This means AES-256, HMAC+SHA1, and PBKDF2:
+This means AES-256, HMAC+SHA256, and PBKDF2.
+(Note that several of these decisions were reasonable for v3, but may change for v4.)

 * AES-256.
 While Bruce Schneier has made some interesting recommendations regarding moving to AES-128 due to certain attacks on AES-256, my current